Enduro (video game)

-Activision released The Great American Cross-Country Road Race, which expands upon the design of Enduro, for home computers in 1985.
+Miller previously wrote games for Apple computers and the Atari 2600, such as Spider Fighter for Activision.
+Influenced by his own experience of driving through California, Miller made the game in about three months with 100-hour weeks.

+Enduro was released for the Atari 2600 in May 1983 and later ported to the ZX Spectrum.
+It became the top-selling console game of the month by June 1983 and received positive reviews from publications like The Video Game Update and Games, with both contemporary and retrospective reviews referring to it as the best racing game on the Atari 2600.

 Gameplay

 Enduro consists of maneuvering a race car in the National Enduro, a long-distance endurance race.
 The object of the race is to pass a certain number of cars each day.
 Doing so will allow the player to continue racing for the next day.
 The driver must avoid other racers and pass 200 cars on the first day, and 300 cars with each following day.

 As the time in the game passes, visibility changes as well.
-When it is night in the game the player can only see the oncoming cars' taillights.
+When it is night in the game the player can only see the taillights of cars ahead.
 As the days progress, cars will become more difficult to avoid as well.
 Weather and time of day are factors in how to play.
 During the day the player may drive through an icy patch on the road which would limit control of the vehicle, or a patch of fog may reduce visibility.

 If a player succeeds in racing five days or more, an on-screen racing trophy pops up.
 At the time of release, if the player sent a photograph of this achievement to Activision, they received a patch declaring them an "Activision Roadbuster".

-The game has no end.
-If the player reaches 999.999 points or km, the counter resets and starts from zero and the game continues in an infinite loop.